Posted by Tsaress in Mar 04,2012 with Comments Off on Karen Interview

 Articles > Papers > 2012

-Posted by Tsaress in Jan 15,2012 with No Comments
+Posted by Tsaress in Jan 15,2012 with Comments Off on We’ll Take Manhattan Pictures Trailer and Article

 “Yep, space excites me.
 My dream is to go to space.
 And dreams – I find the meanings of dreams very interesting.
 And the brain.
 Did you know the brain has three layers, and when we’re drunk, we revert to the bottom layer, which is only interested in eating, sleeping and ‘meeting a partner’.
 And music connects to that layer, that bottom layer!
 Did you know that?”
 No!
 What would she be if not an actor?
 Would she go back to college, study science?
 “I’d be a hypnotist, like Paul McKenna.
 I’d make people feel like they are in love.”